edchiu2024/tourism_insight/README.md

 - **Batch ETL Process**: Efficient batch processing to extract, transform, and load data, ensuring travel platforms receive complete data sets.
 - **Serverless Architecture**: Utilizes serverless technologies to reduce infrastructure management, optimize costs, and allow for easy scalability.
 - **Caching Layer**: Implements an in-memory cache to speed up data retrieval and reduce load on the underlying database.
+- **Failure Handling with Kafka**: Integrates a Kafka-based message queue to ensure data is reliably processed and can be recovered in case of any failures during the ETL process.

 ## Technologies Used